 You created good quality content.
-You have a good on-page SEO, a “good backlink profile”
+You have a good on-page SEO, and a “good backlink profile”

 Still, your website is stagnant!